The-Foreigners/The-Foreigners.github.io/objectives.md

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
 (Who is Nyett Toothsharp?)

+- Secure and explore Varrath Keep in the Witchwood of Elsyr Vale.
+(See map)

 - Trade silver comb for Bowgentle's spellbook with a banshee in Thundertree for Sister Garaelle in Phandalin.
   - Who, what, where, etc. about banshee?
   - What caused Sister Garaelle's injuries?
   - What hazards are there in Thundertree?
-  - Why was the doppelganger trying to lure us to Thundertree (Is it a trap)?
+  - Why was the doppelganger trying to lure us to Thundertree (Is it a trap?)

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
 (Return to Mirna, she's heading to Drellin's Mill)